fastrgv/AdaVenture/README.md

 ## License:

-AdaVenture itself is covered by the GNU GPL v3 as indicated in the sources:
+This app is covered by the GNU GPL v3 as indicated in the sources:

  Copyright (C) 2022  fastrgv@gmail.com